Spurs get much-needed time off before semifinal with Houston | FOX Sports

 The Spurs advanced by winning on the road, something neither San Antonio nor Memphis had managed against each other all season long.
 LaMarcus Aldridge had 17 points and 12 rebounds as San Antonio outrebounded Memphis 46-28.
 They got 16 of those on the offensive boards, leading to 17 second-chance points.

 Parker said the Spurs treated this like a Game 7 to make sure they avoided heading home to play a deciding seventh game that had been scheduled for Saturday.
-That would’ve meant only one day to rest and prepare for the No. 3 seeded Houston Rockets with this semifinal starting Monday night in San Antonio.
+That would’ve meant only one day to rest and prepare for the No. 3-seeded Rockets with this semifinal starting Monday night in San Antonio.

 “We wanted those days off before playing Houston because it’s going to be a fast-paced game against them,” Parker said.
 “They have a great offense, and the key is going to be defense.
 So we’re going to have to have our legs.
 I think this win is huge obviously, because we won the series, but even to prepare against Houston.”